TofuAo/Masjid_App/GOOGLE_FORM_SETUP.md

 # Google Form Integration Setup Guide

-This guide explains how to set up Google Forms for attendance tracking that integrates with the Sistem Kelas Pengajian.
+This guide explains how to set up Google Forms for attendance tracking that integrates with the E-SKP.

 ## Overview